lakshmi-kannan/docs-1/source/example.rst

 **EXAMPLE:**

-BGP requires a local AS Number and a Router ID to enable globally.
-Once these two items are assigned, BGP will be globally enabled on FlexSwitch.
+Vrrp requires VRID to enable it per port.
+Once it is configured then Protocol FSM will start

 ::

 	>>> from flexswitchV2 import FlexSwitch
-	>>> FlexSwitch("192.168.0.2", 8080).createBGPGlobal(ifIndex=355413 ,VRID=1, VirtualIPv4Addr="172.16.0.1")
+	>>> FlexSwitch("192.168.0.2", 8080).createVrrpIntf(ifIndex=355413 ,VRID=1, VirtualIPv4Addr="172.16.0.1")